-TO ENSURE CONSIDERATION: Applications received by Thursday, June 16th are ensured full consideration.
+TO ENSURE CONSIDERATION: This position will remain open until filled.
+However, the committee will begin to review applications on November 20th.
 Applications received after that date may be given consideration at the discretion of the search committee.
 Application materials will be evaluated and the most qualified applicants will be invited to participate in the next step of the selection process.
 Incomplete and/or late application materials may not receive consideration.

 If you have questions regarding this recruitment, or if you are not able to complete the application online due to a disability or system problem, please contact the Office of Human Resources.

 The University of Wisconsin Oshkosh (UWO) is an equal opportunity and affirmative action employer committed to assembling a diverse, broadly trained faculty and staff.
 We strongly encourage women, minorities, people with disabilities and veterans to apply.
 UWO, in compliance with applicable laws and in furtherance of its commitment to fostering an environment that welcomes and embraces diversity, does not discriminate on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity/expression, disability, or protected veteran status.

 Diversity drives innovation, creativity, and progress.
 At the University of Wisconsin Oshkosh, the culture, identities, life experiences, unique abilities, and talents of every individual contribute to the foundation of our success.
 Creating and maintaining an inclusive and equitable environment is of paramount importance to us.
 This pursuit prepares all of us to be global citizens who will contribute to the betterment of the world.
 We are committed to a university culture that provides everyone with the opportunity to thrive.